manniwood/cl4pg/README.md

 A more interesting example might have a SQL template with `where foo = #{java.lang.String} and bar = #{java.lang.Integer}`.
-If we provided the variadic args to `pgSession.selectOneF` as "Hello" and 42, under the covers, the SQL template would become `where foo = ? and bar = ?` as a prepared statement, and that prepared statement would get filled in with `pstmt.setString(1, "Hello")` followed by
+If we provided the variadic args to `pgSession.selectOne_` as "Hello" and 42, under the covers, the SQL template would become `where foo = ? and bar = ?` as a prepared statement, and that prepared statement would get filled in with `pstmt.setString(1, "Hello")` followed by